igin/circleci-push-warning/README.md

 In a trunk based development environment without branches you want to make sure that you don't push on a breaking build.
 This avoids having to dig for the breaking changes back through history.
 Keeping on top of the current build status can be difficult.
 Thats why this project automates that and gives you a warning before you push on a breaking build or a build that is in progress.
-Thats all.gst
+Thats all.

 ## Usage